I am careful to keep my eyes

 serve a meal uneaten twice —

-feelings rising like the tide, like
+rise like the tide, like smoke

-smoke from a signal fire, within me.
+from a signal fire, within me;

-from my every pore, regardless;
+must still radiate from my every pore.

-and I know you know me well
+knowing how you know me well

-that your quick eyes
+enough to worry that your quick eyes

 will see right through mine.